was identified between baseline and follow-up of completed outcome measures.

 There are no corrections made for missing items.

 Scores are classified as either ‘significant improvement’, ‘significant deterioration’ or ‘no significant change’, based on the effect size statistic.

 The reference period for this indicator is typically a single financial year, and the impact of modifying the reference period is unknown.

-For the purposes of this key performance indicator (KPI), a medium effect size of 0.5 is used to assign outcome scores to the 3 outcome categories.
+For the purposes of this KPI, a medium effect size of 0.5 is used to assign outcome scores to the three outcome categories.
 A medium effect size is equivalent to an individual change score of at least one half (0.5) of a standard deviation.

 Individual episodes are classified as either: ‘significant improvement’ if the effect size index is greater than or equal to positive 0.5; ‘significant deterioration’ if the effect size index is less than or equal to negative 0.5; or ‘no change’ if the index is greater than -0.5 and less than 0.5.

 Analyses of the 2010–11 national pool of NOCC data identified that for:

 Inpatient and ambulatory settings a four point threshold indicates a medium effect size.
 In practice this means an individual change score of a least four points equates to a medium effect size and significant change.
 This threshold is the same for all three HoNOS measures.

 Number of completed or ongoing episodes of mental health care with completed outcome measures, partitioned by setting, where significant improvement/significant deterioration/no significant change was identified between baseline and follow-up within the reference period.